OzzyCzech/ozzyczech.cz/src/content/docs/Web Development/WordPress/Add custom post type.md

 ---
-title: Custom post type
+title: Add custom post type
 ---

-# Add custom post type

 Default archive shows only `post` type if you need show all post types just add follow code to `function.php`